Cyral/t-digest-csharp/README.md

 # T-Digest C#
 A .NET Core implementation of T-Digest.
 This is a nearly line-for-line port of the original Java reference implementation by Ted Dunning.

 The AVL Tree version and histogram classes have not been ported as I do not need them for my own project, but I will welcome any PRs to add missing classes or keep this repo up to date.
-This version includes the MergingDigest class and all of the relevant unit tests.
+This version includes the MergingDigest class and most of the relevant unit tests.

 ## Installation
 ```